Terms and Conditions

 exceptions, I replace all wax/paper and filter capacitors with new modern ones.

 Resistors and tubes are also checked and replaced if out of spec.
-This is
+Unlike most

 As for cabinetry, I usually refinish the cabinets.
 When I do, I use proper